horsecz/MTA-SA-StarGate-gamemode/README.md

 ## This is release branch

 This project - gamemode is not completed yet.
 When there will be *first* **final version**, it will be here, in this branch.
-Until then, see development branch or partial development branches.
+Until then, see development branch, development-alpha or partial development branches.
 For releasing final version, the gamemode must be:
 - stable
 - completed
 - tested

 to some extent.

+## Branch differences

+- **release**
+    - best stability, only final, completed and tested features
+- **development**
+    - less stable, more new features which are mostly tested and (to some point) stable
+- **development-alpha**
+    - mostly unstable, and untested, a lot of bugs but the newest features
+- **previews**
+    - contains screenshots or recorded videos from development (for feature and progress preview)
+- **stargate_\* branches**
+    - other branches that start their name with *stargate_*
+    - partial development of every part script of this project

 # Script list